FAQ about SFUSD's research process

 - If I am an external researcher, should I get the principal's permission before I start the research application process?

-- We need to protect school staff time to focus on school operations rather than responding to every partnership opportunity which may arise.
+- Please do not contact school staff directly about a proposed research project until your application has been reviewed and approved.
+We need to protect school staff time to focus on school operations rather than responding to every partnership opportunity which may arise.
 Please submit your research application through the research review process, so that we can work with school staff to determine what kind of research is most useful for them.

 Other related documentation